Skip to main content

 "But sometimes this happens without plans," Sampoorna suggested.
 "I mean… when did you have your last…."

 Till late at night, Bondita paced the room, book in hand, engrossed in thought.
-Ever since the second term started they were busy.
+Ever since the second term started, they have been busy.
 Her heart skipped a beat.
-Some of the mornings were very tight schedules especially if they woke up late.
+Some of the mornings were very tight schedules, especially if they woke up late.
 Could she have forgotten her pills on any such morning?
 She stared at the ajar door of the bedroom and breathed in.
 First, she needed to be sure.

 "Where were you?"
 He asked.
 "I went to the college but they said the department shift ended early."
 He said, folding the newspaper.

 "I was… checking on Sampoorna didi."
-Bondita turned her back to him as she poured some water for herself.
+Bondita turned her back on him as she poured some water for herself.

 "I hope she is fine?"
 Aniruddha's question was met with a nod.
 “And the child?”